Fix: High CPU Usage

 Keep in mind that, after seven days, the updates will resume downloading/installing.
 You might even be compelled to restart the computer to complete the installation.

 However, there is also an option to extend this pause to 35 days.
 Do that by going into Advanced options.
-Under Pause Updates, you can choose to freeze updates until an exact date.
+Under Pause Updates, you can choose to halt updates until an exact date.

 Pause updates and Advanced options